-Horse trails are open to the public, weather permitting.
+Horse trails are free to use and open for public use.
 Hikers, pets, bicycles and motor vehicles are prohibited.
-Please see park maps for trail locations.
-For more information, call 513-521-7275.

-The 7.74 miles of Wooded Horse Trails are open weather permitting (please review trail closure policy below).
-Parking for the Wooded Horse Trail system is located off West Road beyond the Bluebird Glen Shelter.
+The Miami Whitewater Forest horse trails are open from dawn to dusk, weather permitting (see the trail closure policy below for details).
+This circular trail measures 7.8 miles.
+Parking for the trail is located off West Road beyond the Bluebird Glen picnic shelter.

-- Riding on wet trails creates low spots, which hold water on the trail and softens the soil resulting in extensive damage.
-Keeping the trails closed during the wet season will allow the trails to heal and prevent further damage.
+Riding on wet trails creates low spots, which hold waters, softens the soil and results in heavy damage to the trail.
+Closing the trails during the wet season allows trails to heal and prevents further damage.

-- Per the rain gauge at the Miami Whitewater Forest maintenance building, closing of the wooded horse trails will be considered when it rains a minimum of 0.5” in 24 hours.
+- Closing of the wooded horse trails will be considered when it rains a minimum of 0.5” in 24 hours, based on the rain gauge at the Miami Whitewater Forest maintenance building.

-- Trail conditions will be inspected by a Miami Whitewater Forest Operations employee on a section of the trail near Timberlakes Drive, adjacent to the High Plains shelter.
+- Trail conditions will be inspected by a Great Parks employee on a section of the trail near Timberlakes Drive, adjacent to the High Plains picnic shelter.

 - Once the trail conditions have been confirmed to not be suitable for riding, all wooded horse trails will be closed for a minimum of three days.
-After three days with no significant additional rain or precipitation, Miami Whitewater Forest Operations will verify trail conditions for potential opening or continued closing.
+After three days with no significant additional rain or precipitation, Great Parks will verify trail conditions for potential opening or continued closing.

-- The wooded horse trails will be closed annually during the winter wet weather season from the Monday after Thanksgiving to the first Monday in March.
+- The wooded horse trails will be closed annually from the Monday after Thanksgiving until the first Monday in March.
 The trails will be reopened annually from Christmas Day to New Years Day if riding conditions are suitable.